just-the-docs/just-the-docs/ux/UX_DESIGN.md

     product owner and users, adjust, and repeat until everyone on your team has a clear shared vision.
-  - You're now ready to hand off the wireframes to technical team members to build a functional prototype (`/programming/PROTOTYPING`).
+  - You're now ready to hand off the wireframes to technical team members to build a functional [prototype](../programming/PROTOTYPING).

 ## Feedback